minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 representatives, there were 31 vote changes in total, as seen in @mind-changers.
-Moreover, the fact that these rollcall votes are closely paced, i.e. 2013, 2016, 2017, 2018, 2019, 2021, means that there is a higher chance that representatives participate in more than one vote, unlike in @stratmann-2002's paper, where the two rollcall votes were in 1991 and 1998, which are 3 congressional sessions apart.
+Moreover, the fact that these rollcall votes are closely paced, i.e. 2013, 2016, 2017, 2018, 2019, 2021, means that there is a higher chance that representatives participate in more than one vote, unlike in the #cite(<stratmann-2002>, form: "prose") paper, where the two rollcall votes were in 1991 and 1998, which are 3 congressional sessions apart.
 Thus, the chance of a representative partaking in multiple votes decreased substantially.